FMBarba/fmbarba.github.io/index.md

 # About Me

-Hi!
-I’m **Francisco Barba**, a PhD student in Economics at Texas A&M University.
+I am a PhD student in Economics at Texas A&M University.
+My research interests are in Applied Microeconomics, Industrial Organization and Development Economics.
-My research focuses on environmental economics, causal inference, and policy evaluation.
-I'm passionate about applying data-driven methods to real-world economic and ecological problems.

 ---